 Would you be eager to show up at a place where your boss screams at you and your co-workers ridicule you for, say, a physical deformity or your religious belief?

-If an employee has been working for some years at the same position, it’s inevitable that restlessness and boredom will sink in.
+If an employee has worked for some years in the same position, it’s inevitable that restlessness and boredom will sink in.
 They will be less enthusiastic about reporting to work.
 Offer challenges and chances of advancement.

 c.
 Job mismatch